Devilmachie/INFO-H304-Groupe-1/README.md

 Possible options are :
--go [GAP_OPEN_PENALTY]         Sets the penalty for opening a gap     (11) -ge [GAP_EXTENSION_PENALTY]    Sets the penalty for extending a gap   (1) -blosum [BLOSUM]               Sets the used type of blosum matrix    (BLOSUM62) -n [NUMBER_OF_RESULTS]         Sets the quantity of returned results  (20) -t [THREAD_COUNT]              Sets the number of threads used        (4)
+-go [GAP_OPEN_PENALTY]         Sets the penalty for opening a gap     (11)

+-ge [GAP_EXTENSION_PENALTY]    Sets the penalty for extending a gap   (1)

+-blosum [BLOSUM]               Sets the used type of blosum matrix    (BLOSUM62)

+-n [NUMBER_OF_RESULTS]         Sets the quantity of returned results  (20)

+-t [THREAD_COUNT]              Sets the number of threads used        (4)

-The DATABASE has to be in BLAST format, and the SEQUENCE has to be in FASTA format The values between parenthesis are the default values.
+The DATABASE has to be in BLAST format, and the SEQUENCE has to be in FASTA format.
+The values between parenthesis are the default values.